Snow Lion : King of Beasts

 Family

-In Indian art, the lion is regarded as the king of all animals.
-In Tibetan art, the Snow Lion is depicted as a symbol of protection and sovereignty.
-During the early days of Buddhism, the lion was adopted as a symbol of Shakyuni Buddha.
-In early paintings, the Buddha is seated on a throne with eight snow lions supporting him.
+In the realm of Indian art, the lion holds the esteemed title of the king of all animals.
+In Tibetan artistic traditions, the Snow Lion takes on a symbolic role, representing protection and sovereignty.
+In the early days of Buddhism, the lion found itself adopted as a symbol of Shakyamuni Buddha.
+Early paintings illustrate the Buddha seated on a throne, with eight snow lions providing support.

-In sculptures and paintings, the Snow Lion is often depicted guarding the throne of Buddha.
-It is believed that this animal represents the Buddha’s strength and courage.
-It is also depicted as a symbol of the vehicle for various other Tibetan deities, such as Ganapati, Manjushri, Tashi Tserigma, Padmavatha, and Shivashri.
+Within sculptures and paintings, the Snow Lion frequently stands as a guardian at the throne of the Buddha, symbolizing strength and courage inherent in the Buddha’s essence.
+Moreover, it serves as a symbolic conveyance for various Tibetan deities, including Ganapati, Manjushri, Tashi Tserigma, Padmavatha, and Shivashri.

 Other names